Nonparametrically consistent depth-based classifiers: Appendix: Proofs

-(iii) This is trivial. \cqfd Finally, note that Properties~(Q1)-(Q3) also hold for projection depth under very mild assumptions on the univariate location and scale functionals used in the definition of projection depth; see \cite{Zuo:2003p258}. \cqfd
+Finally, note that properties (Q1)--(Q3) also hold for projection depth under very mild assumptions on the univariate location and scale functionals used in the definition of projection depth; see Zuo \cite{Zuo:2003p258}. \end{appendix}